-- 2.1 This report requests scrutiny input into the Partnership Communications Strategy as set out at Appendix A. - 2.2 The strategy is shaped on the CORE purpose communications model: - Change behaviour - Operational effectiveness of Council services - Reputation management - Explaining policies
+- 2.1 This report seeks support for a Partnership Communications Strategy as set out at Appendix A. - 2.2 The strategy is shaped on the CORE purpose communications model:

+- Change behaviour

+- Operational effectiveness of Council services.

+- Reputation management

+- Explaining policies

 - 2.3 The Strategy covers the four primary communications disciplines:

 - Strategic Communications

 - External Communications

 - Internal Communications

 - Media Management

 - 2.4 For each discipline, the Strategy sets out what we plan to do; how we plan to do it and how we will evaluate the impact.

-- as using proactive media opportunities involving regional and national media, as well as local, to develop a compelling narrative of the 'place'.
-The team will use key relationships with each Service area to develop positive stories into content that highlight the work of each constituent council and the wider work of the Partnership.
-This work will be underpinned by audience insights and data, content that is audience-focussed and utilising Members and Officers to amplify and share messaging from the Partnership's corporate communication channels, such as social media.
+- as using proactive media opportunities to develop a compelling narrative of the 'place'.
+The team will use their relationships with each service area to develop positive stories into content that highlights the work of each constituent council and the wider work of the Partnership.
+This will be underpinned by audience insights, data and content that is audience-focussed.
+Members and officers will have an important role to play in amplifying and sharing messaging from the Partnership's corporate communication channels, such as social media.

+- The draft Strategy was considered by the relevant scrutiny committee at each Council with the following feedback provided.